 Prerequisites: BIOL 2230 and BIOL 2270.
 Lectures emphasize morphology, evolution, ecology, zoogeography and classification of mammals of the world.
 Lab emphasizes gross anatomy and identification of mammal specimens, especially those found in North America.
-Four-day field trip to Blue Ridge Mountains (NC) required: Manatee dive (FL) offered.
+Four-day field trip to Blue Ridge Mountains (NC) required; Manatee dive (FL) offered.

-BIOL 4000 Topics in Biology I

-Prerequisite: BIOL 2230, BIOL 2270 or equivalent.
-Selected topics in the biological sciences.
+BIOL 4000 Topics in Biology I 3-0-3 Prerequisite: BIOL 2230, BIOL 2270 or equivalent.
+Selected topics in the biologica sciences.
 May be repeated if the topic is different.
-This course does not include a laboratory

-BIOL 4010 Topics in Biology II

-Prerequisites: BIOL 2230, BIOL 2270 or equivalent.
-Selected topics in the biological sciences.
+This course does not include a laborator BIOL 4010 Topics in Biology II 3-3-4 Prerequisites: BIOL 2230, BIOL 2270 or equivalent.
+Selected topics in the biologica sciences.
 May be repeated if the topic is different.
 This course includes a laboratory.

-BIOL 4100 Morphology of Land Plants

-Prerequisites: BIOL 2230 and BIOL 2270.
-Study of vegetative organization and reproductive cycles of bryophytes, pteridophytes and seed plants, which incorporates phylogenetic and ecological relationships.

-BIOL 4200 Plant Anatomy

-Prerequisites: BIOL 2230 and BIOL 2270.
-Origin and development of tissues and organs of vascular plants.
-The laboratory stresses microtechnique including preparation of plant tissues in paraffin and plastic resins, sectioning, staining for specific components of plant tissues, and use of different optical methods.

-BIOL 4300 Comparative Vertebrate Anatomy

-Prerequisites: BIOL 2230 and BIOL 2270, or approval of instructor.
+BIOL 4100 Morphology of Land Plants 3-3-4 Prerequisites: BIOL 2230 and BIOL 2270.
+Study of vegetative organization and reproduc tive cycles of bryophytes, pteridophytes and seed plants, which incorporates phylogeneti and ecological relationships.
+BIOL 4200 Plant Anatomy 3-3-4 Prerequisites: BIOL 2230 and BIOL 2270.
+Origin and development of tissues and organ of vascular plants.
+The laboratory stresses microtechnique including preparation of plan tissues in paraffin and plastic resins, sectioning, staining for specific components of plan tissues, and use of different optical methods.
+BIOL 4300 Comparative Vertebrate Anatomy 3-3-4 Prerequisites: BIOL 2230 and BIOL 2270, or approval of instructor.
 Anatomical and phylogenetic survey of representative vertebrate animals.

-BIOL 4350 Vertebrate Embryology

-Prerequisites: BIOL 2230 and BIOL 2270.
-A study of the fertilization process and embryology of selected vertebrates with the greatest emphasis placed on chick development.

-BIOL 4400 Vertebrate Histology

-Prerequisites: BIOL 2230 and BIOL 2270, and 8 semester hours of senior college biology courses.
-Study of vertebrate histology with emphasis on the four primary tissues (epithelium, connective, muscle, and nerve).
+BIOL 4350 Developmental Biology 3-3-4 Prerequisites: BIOL 2230 and BIOL 2270.
+A study of development from fertilization through embryological stages, with an emphasis placed on experimental embryology and molecular genetic mechanisms in selected model organisms.
+BIOL 4400 Vertebrate Histology 3-4-4 Prerequisites: BIOL 2230 and BIOL 2270, and 8 semester hours of senior colleg biology courses.
+Study of vertebrate histology with emphasis on the four primary tissue (epithelium, connective, muscle, and nerve).
 Laboratory work consists primarily of detailed microscopic study and drawings of tissues from prepared slides.
-Two 2-hour laboratory periods per week.

-BIOL 4500 Cell Biology

-Prerequisites: BIOL 2230, BIOL 2270, CHEM 3601.
-The organization and function of cellular structures in animal, plant, and microbial systems.
-Emphasis on the molecular basis of metabolism, transport, mobility, nerve conduction, and the cell cycle.

-BIOL 4510 Virology

-Prerequisites: BIOL 3100 or consent of instructor.
-An introduction to viruses and other non-cellular infectious agents.
-Topics include the structure and composition of these agents, their replication, effects on their host, and host responses.
-Methods for studying these agents, their origins and evolution, and their uses in biotechnology will also be discussed.

-BIOL 4550 Immunology

-Prerequisites: BIOL 2230, BIOL 2270, BIOL 3100.
-Basic concepts of immunology, including antigen and antibody structure, the generation of diversity, the nature of T cell and B cell receptors, cellular cooperation, and the down regulation of immune responses.

-BIOL 4580 Molecular Genetics

-Prerequisite: BIOL 3200.
-The study of the molecular nature of eukaryotic genomes, with emphasis on biotechnology.
+Two 2-hour laborator periods per week.
+BIOL 4500 Cell Biology 3-3-4 Prerequisites: BIOL 2230, BIOL 2270, CHEM 3601.
+The organization and function o cellular structures in animal, plant, and microbial systems.
+Emphasis on the molecular basi of metabolism, transport, mobility, nerve conduction, and the cell cycle.
+BIOL 4510 Virology 3-0-3 Prerequisites: BIOL 3100 or consent of instructor.
+An introduction to viruses and othe non-cellular infectious agents.
+Topics include the structure and composition of these agents their replication, effects on their host, and host responses.
+Methods for studying thes agents, their origins and evolution, and their uses in biotechnology will also be discussed.
+BIOL 4550 Immunology 3-3-4 Prerequisites: BIOL 2230, BIOL 2270, BIOL 3100.
+Basic concepts of immunology including antigen and antibody structure, the generation of diversity, the nature of T cell and B cell receptors, cellular cooperation, and the down regulation of immune responses.
+BIOL 4580 Molecular Genetics 3-3-4 Prerequisite: BIOL 3200.
+The study of the molecular nature of eukaryotic genomes, with nes, with emphasis on biotechnology.
 The lecture will focus on using modern molecular genetic techniques as a means to understanding complex eukaryotic genomes.
 Emphasis will be placed on reading current, relevant scientific literature.
 The laboratory will involve hands-on experience in which the student will learn the latest technology of molecular genetic analysis and manipulation.
+3-0-3